Teach Iowa Scholar Program

 - Sent to your lender as a lump-sum payment toward your outstanding federal student loan balance, or

 - Sent as a lump-sum payment to you.
 Payments issued to individuals are considered taxable income and the State of Iowa will issue a 1099 MISC to you for tax filing purposes.*

-*You may want to consider the Pay Me option if you are trying to qualify for the Federal Public Service Loan Forgiveness program
+*You may want to consider the Pay Me option if you are trying to qualify for any other loan forgiveness program.

 Designated Shortage Areas

 The following fields have been designated by the Iowa Department of Education as shortages in Iowa for the 2017-2018 school year.
 Teachers who teach in these areas and whose license has the required endorsement can qualify for TIS awards.
 The chart below lists the designated shortage areas in order from highest need to lowest need which factors into Awarding Priority.

 |8||264||Instructional Strategist II MD||K-12|